I am often asked questions about log homes vs. timber frames that use SIPs for the building envelope.

 “Can you use any kind of siding with panels?”

-My "tongue in cheek" response to comparison questions between log homes and timber frames is that "we're very similar except timber frame homes come without the drafts and flies!"
-In reality log home construction has come a long way and many manufacturers have come up with various techniques to battle the challenges facing anyone trying to make a tight envelope out of a stack of logs.
-There are different ways to spline the logs together, bolt, screw, and chinking to help keep them tight and prevent air infiltration or nice little warm insect nests.
+My tongue-in-cheek response to these questions is that “we’re very similar except timber frame homes come without the drafts and flies!”
+In reality, log home construction has come a long way, and many log home manufacturers have come up with techniques to battle the challenges facing anyone trying to make a tight envelope out of a stack of logs.
+There are different ways to spline the logs together; bolts, screws, and chinking can help prevent air infiltration and warm little insect nests.

-In a timber frame home the shrinkage is limited since the wood is not exposed to the elements, joinery techniques are employed to avoid shrinkage impact on the exterior skin, and the tightness and stability of the panels help keep insects and draughts at bay.
+In a timber frame home, the shrinkage is limited because the wood is not exposed to the elements, joinery techniques are employed to avoid the shrinkage impact on the exterior skin, and the tightness and stability of the panels help keep insects and drafts at bay.
 As in any type of home construction (except perhaps adobe and concrete) there is always the danger of termites or ants, so an annual insect treatment is recommended in any timber frame, conventional or log home.
-See our Owner's Manual for more recommendations on the avoidance of insect infestation in our homes.
+See our Owner’s Manual for more recommendations on the avoidance of insect infestation in our homes.

 So, the answers are:

 Yes, panel enclosure systems on timber frame homes are much more energy efficient than a log home due to the increased tightness to air infiltration and the much higher R-Value in walls and roofs.
-Air infiltration is severely reduced in panel enclosure systems since all the seams, window & door openings and roof penetrations are sealed with spray in foam.
-In addition there are no repetitive solid wood members like logs or 2x6's in conventional homes conducting heat through the walls.
-After all wood is a conductor of heat.
+Air infiltration is strictly reduced in panel enclosure systems since all the seams, window and door openings, and roof penetrations are sealed with spray-in foam.
+In addition, there are no repetitive solid wood components, like logs or the 2×6’s in conventional homes, conducting heat through the walls.

-Yes, pretty much any siding can be installed in much the same way that it is on a conventionally framed home.
-Any time you build an energy efficient building it is important to allow the siding to "breath" since we are making the walls so tight there is no inside air to help dry out wind driven rain and moisture that can collect behind the siding.
-Therefore we recommend to conventional builders as well as panelized home owners that a "rain-screen" be installed behind your siding.
-Whether that is clapboard, shingles, log siding, or boards the best way to prevent long term moisture presence behind the siding is to install a building wrap such as 15-30# felt covered in material that creates an air space such as "cedar breather", this woven mesh of plastic holds the siding off of the felt and allows air to pass behind the siding drying out any moisture or wind driven rain that might make its way into your wall.
+Yes, pretty much any siding can be installed in much the same way it is on a conventionally framed home.
+Any time you build an energy efficient building, however, it is important to allow the siding to “breathe,” since we are making the walls so tight there is no inside air to help dry out wind-driven rain and moisture that can collect behind the siding.
+Therefore, we recommend to conventional builders, as well as panelized homeowners, that a “rain screen” be installed behind your siding.
+Whether the siding is clapboards, shingles, log siding, or boards, the best way to prevent long-term moisture’s presence behind the siding is to install a building wrap such as a 15-30# felt-covered material that creates an air space, such as “Cedar Breather.”
+This woven mesh of plastic holds the siding off of the felt and allows air to pass behind the siding, drying out any moisture or wind-driven rain that might make its way into your wall.